 The spikes in the number of articles in 2011 and 2016 were due to hearings regarding sewer service charge (SSC) increases that are required under California Proposition 218, which are required at least every 5 years.
 The jump in 2016 includes 19 Letters to the Editor regarding the SSC fee increase.
-In 2017, the quantity fell to 21, but still represents a solid number.
+In 2018, the quantity was at 29, and represents a solid number, although many of these articles only referenced NapaSan as the owner of property downtown that involved in a planning process.

 The tone of the articles have been overwhelmingly positive or neutral in tone recently, but saw a dramatic drop in 2016 due to the SSC rate increase.
-In 2017, there was one negative article in the newspaper regarding a significant sanitary sewer overflow, and three negative Letters to the Editor related to that incident.
+In 2020, there were no negative articles in the newspaper.

-All of the newspaper articles in were evaluated and determined to be factually accurate, and all but one of the Letters to the Editor were accurate.
+All of the newspaper articles in 2019 were evaluated and determined to be factually accurate.
 "Accuracy" can be subjective, so here it has been defined narrowly as meaning that there were no significant factual errors in the story that could cause a reader to misinterpret what was being reported.